Covid-19: Is India entering endemic stage of coronavirus?

 It's hard to predict the future of Covid-19 accurately, but scientists say there is little reason to believe that the virus will go away any time soon.

-However, scientists say it is possible that the spread of infection will eventually stabilise to a level where it will be present among people, but at a relatively low and predictable rate.
+However, scientists say it is possible the spread of infection will eventually stabilise to a level where it will be present among people, but at a relatively low and predictable rate.
 The number of people needing hospitals will decline and severe cases will become rare, experts say.

 "The disease transmission continues and people still get infected, but not at a level that causes public health concern," said virologist Jacob John.